inpsyde/wp-translation-downloader/docs/Configuration.md

 }
 ```

-With the above configuration the package `my/package-name` will have translations installed in
+By using the above configuration the package `my/package-name` will have translations installed in
 `./public/languages/some-folder/` (relative to root package's root folder).

 ### Dynamic configuration

-The `directories` configuration, both by name and by type, supports dynamic resolving with placeholders
+The `directories` configuration, both by name and by type, supports dynamic resolving via placeholders
 as better described [here](./Dynamic%20resolving%20api%20and%20directories.md).

 ## Virtual Packages

 It might be desirable to install translations for packages that are *not* required in Composer.
-One example might be a hosting pre-installing WordPress/plugins/themes or dockerized environments.
+One example might be a hosting pre-installing WordPress/plugins/themes, or dockerized environments.

-In such cases, WP Translation Downloader support "virtual packages" in configuration: a bare-minimum
+In such scenarios, WP Translation Downloader support "virtual packages" in configuration: a
-packages definition enough for WP Translation Downloader to know what translations to download.
+bare-minimum packages definition enough for WP Translation Downloader to know what translations
+to download.

 Take the following example: